Home

 value of your non-duty-free bottles to the BC government.
 We

-found our hotel in
+found our hotel in downtown Vancouver, where they valet parked

-The next couple of days were spent with Keith working
+The next couple of days were spent with Keith working & Sharon

-& Sharon exploring Vancouver by foot & by Big Bus before we
+exploring Vancouver by foot & by Big

-drove home on Wednesday.
+Bus before we drove home on Wednesday.

 Epilogue: the cause of Keith's defunct WRX was a failed stator.